 That said, this course lacks a true core curriculum and feels less developed than other SAT prep courses.
 But at the end of the day, their combination of interpersonal guidance and smart, objective technology offers a personalized and powerful prep package, which lands Testive on our list of best SAT prep courses.
 I was a fan of Testive’s unique and personalized approach to SAT prep, and have no issue giving this course a 4-star rating.

 As Testive’s course primarily revolves around weekly coaching, they use monthly subscription packages, which cost approximately $400 per month and $600 per month, respectively.
 Testive also offers a highly intensive Bootcamp course that costs around $800.

 Testive employs the unique approach of weekly guided coaching combined with first-rate practice material.
 You meet once or twice per week with your coach and work on personalized homework assignments between meetings.

 Is Testive SAT prep worth it?

-In our team’s opinion, yes.
+This depends on the the type of student you are.
 Though a little on the pricey side of SAT prep, Testive offers a personalized and high-touch prep experience that you just can’t get elsewhere.